kokoli254/alx-system_engineering-devops/0x00-shell_basics/README.md

-list all files including hidden ones list files with user and group IDs create directory move file to other directory
+list all files including hidden ones list files with user and group IDs create directory move file to other directory delete file from /tmp/